Moroccan Preserved Lemons Chicken Tagine

 Enjoy a taste of sunshine with this delicious Moroccan chicken tagine with preserved lemons.
 Decadent, fragrant, juicy chicken pieces in a mouthwatering spicy sauce with the tang of preserved lemons.
 All made in one pan!

-History of tagine
+History of Tagine

 The tagine, also called tajine, is a traditional clay cooking pot used in North African cuisine for centuries.
 The tagine is named after the dish that is cooked in it, which is also called tagine.